Hakuba Norikura

 Norikura Ski and Snowboard Terrain

-As is common with Japanese ski resorts, the Norikura Ski Resort is not particularly large with only 14 courses (trails), 9 lifts, and a vertical drop of 600m (700 - 1,300m).
-The neighbouring Cortina isn’t very big either with only 16 courses and 7 lifts, but at least the two areas combined provide adequate variety for a few days of skiing or snowboarding.
+As is common with Japanese ski resorts, the Hakunori Ski Resort is not particularly large with only 14 courses (trails) and 9 lifts.
+The vertical drop is 748m (850 - 1,598m) which has increased about 300 metres since the opening of lift #11.
+The neighbouring Cortina isn’t very big either with only 14 courses and 7 lifts, but at least the two areas combined (Nortina) provide adequate variety for a few days of skiing or snowboarding.

-The trail split for Norikura Onsen Ski Resort is 30% beginner, 50% intermediate, and 20% advanced, although of course ability ratings are often subjective.
-The black runs are probably more akin to intermediate runs (except that they may not be groomed) and there are 3 double black runs that are really just black run.
-They are not super steep gnarly runs, so there’s no need to upgrade your life insurance just yet (the max slope gradient is only 38 degrees and it’s very wide open).
+The trail split for Norikura Onsen Ski Resort is 30% beginner, 50% intermediate, and 20% advanced, although as is common in Japan, the degree of difficulty is exaggerated.
+The black runs are probably more akin to intermediate runs (except that they may not be groomed) and there are 3 double black diamond runs that are really just single blacks.
+The maximum piste gradient is only 38 degrees and it’s a very wide run with an average pitch of 25 degrees, so there’s no need to upgrade your life insurance just yet.
+If you go off-piste, then that’s an entirely different matter!

-Like its neighbour Cortina, off-piste skiing is permitted at Norikura ski resort in what are termed as “self-responsibility areas” and there are also several “off-limits areas”.
+Like the inter-connected Cortina Ski Resort, off-piste skiing is permitted at Norikura ski resort in what are termed as “self-responsibility areas” and there are also several “off-limits areas”.
 These are indicated on the trail map but once out in the field they are not marked and it’s a bit confusing as to whether you’re in a taboo area or not (well that’s what you might tell a ski patroller anyhow!).
-The Norikura off-piste runs have adequate pitch for plenty of fun but they’re not as steep as Cortina and the tree skiing isn’t as good.
-However relative to the crazy Hakuba ski resorts (e.g Happo One, Hakuba 47, Goryu, Tsugaike), fresh tracks are very easy to come by.

 Where is Norikura Ski Resort?

-Hakuba Norikura is located between the Cortina ski resort (interconnected via the slopes) to the northeast and Tsugaike to the southwest, which is not interconnected but just a stone’s throw away.
+Tsugaike to the southwest (not interconnected with Norikura).
 Hakuba Norikura Onsen Ski Resort is located near the small village of Otari, and 10km north of Hakuba train station.
 See the

-how to get to Hakuba page for information on the location of Hakuba.
+how to get to Hakuba page for general information on travelling to Hakuba.

 If you’re staying in other parts of Hakuba you can get a bus to Norikura for a day trip.